Use forwarders to get your data

-There are two key reasons for using forwarders to send data to your cluster:
+There are two key reasons for using forwarders, and particularly load-balancing forwarders, to send data to your cluster:

 - To ensure that all incoming data gets indexed.
 By activating the forwarder's optional indexer acknowledgment feature, you can ensure that all incoming data gets indexed and stored on the cluster.
 It works like this: When a peer receives a block of data from a forwarder, it sends the forwarder an acknowledgment after it successfully indexes the data.
 If the forwarder does not receive an acknowledgment from the peer, it resends the data.
 The forwarder continues to resend the data until it gets the acknowledgment.
 Indexer acknowledgment is the only way to ensure end-to-end data fidelity.
 See "How indexer acknowledgment works" later in this topic.

 - To handle potential node failure.
 With forwarder load balancing, if one receiving node in the load-balanced group goes down, the forwarder continues to send its data to the remaining peers in the group.
 Without load balancing, the forwarder has no way to continue sending data if its receiving node goes down.
 See "How load balancing works" later in this topic.

 Important: Before continuing, you must be familiar with forwarders and how to use them to get data into Splunk.
 For an introduction to forwarders, read "About forwarding and receiving" in the Forwarding Data manual.
 Subsequent topics in that manual describe all aspects of deploying and configuring forwarders.